johnkucera00/Portfolio/README.md

 ### [Evolution of System Performance](./SystemPerformance-ResearchPaper.pdf) (Research)
 #### CMIS 310 Computer Systems and Architecture

-I wrote a research paper analyzing how evolution of computer technology has improved system performance.
-I researched RISC (Reduced Instruction Set Computer) and studied similarities and differences among its implementations over the past two decades.
-I also underlined the impact that pipelining, cache memory, and virtual memory had on system performance improvement when implemented with RISC.
+This research paper is an analysis of how computer technology has evolved over time to improve system performance.
+My research was mainly on RISC (Reduced Instruction Set Computer).
+I studied the similarities and differences among RISC implementations over the past two decades.
+I emphasized the impact of pipelining, cache memory, and virtual memory on system performance improvement when implemented with RISC.

 ## Workshop